 The online assessment is free and is timed (25 minutes).
 It consists of 30 multiple choice questions designed to see how well you can visualize the rotation of three-dimensional objects.

 There are two example questions at the beginning that are not counted in your score.
 This will help you get a feel for how the questions are formatted.
 You may take the online version only once, so make sure you are in an environment where you can concentrate for the full 25 minutes.
 Results are delivered at orientation during your academic advising appointment.
-Take the online assessment »
+Please take your Spatial Visualization Assessment prior to attending orientation.

 **We do NOT recommend taking the test using a smart phone or tablet.**